eduardorasgado/FarmyVillage/README.md

 # FarmyVillage
 A simple HTML and JavaScript farming game.
-Made into my JS learning process.
+Made at my JS learning process.

 Made with love by a Platzi.com student <3